kkzhang95/Awesome-Composed-Multi-modal-Retrieval/README.md

 ## Application

+Research in CMR has vast application potential.
+Despite being a relatively young field, the current focus of this field primarily includes: (1) Composed image retrieval: it has pioneered the combination of image and textual descriptions for retrieval purposes.
+It enables various tasks based on different textual conditions, such as domain transformation, where images from different stylistic domains can be retrieved; composition of objects/scenes, allowing the addition or modification of objects or scenes during retrieval; and object/attribute manipulation, providing control over the objects or attributes in the retrieval process.
+These operations have high practical value in domains such as fashion and e-commerce.
+(2) Composed video retrieval: the user performs such multi-modal search, by querying an image of a particular visual concept and a modification text, to find videos that exhibit similar visual characteristics with the desired modification.
+This task has many use cases, including but not limited to searching online videos for reviews of a specific product, how-to videos of a tool for specific usages, live events in specific locations, and sports matches of specific players.
+(3)  Composed person retrieval: person retrieval aims to identify target person images from a large-scale person gallery.
+Distinct from existing image-based and text-based person retrieval approaches, in real-world scenarios, both visual and textual information about a specific person is often available.
+Therefore, the task of jointly utilizing image and text information for target person retrieval facilitates person matching, which has extensive applications in social services and public security.

 | Publication |  Application |   Paper Title     |   Code/Project                                                 |
 |:----:|:----:|-----------------------------------------------------------------------------------------------------------------------|:--------------------------------------------------------------|
 | Arxiv 2023 | Visual Queation Answering  | [VQA4CIR: Boosting Composed Image Retrieval with Visual Question Answering](https://Arxiv.org/pdf/2312.12273) |   [Code](https://github.com/chunmeifeng/VQA4CIR)|